ASD-Blueprint/desktop.gov.au/blueprint/security/incident-response-plan.md

 * Contact information – which includes contact details for a Microsoft engineer to use to assist with the support request.
 Depending on the reported severity of the issue the Preferred contact method and Response may be auto-filled (for example, high severity requests default to phone and 24x7 respectively).

 ![Figure 8 New Support Request](/assets/images/security/new-support-request.png)
+Figure 8 New Support Request

 The progress of support requests can also be tracked from within the Azure Portal under the Help + support page.
 This is illustrated below in Figure 9.

 ![Figure 9 All Support Requests](/assets/images/security/all-support-requests.png)
+Figure 9 All Support Requests

-For more information on creating Azure support requests, including any updates to the process, refer to [https://docs.microsoft.com/en-us/azure/azure-supportability/how-to-create-azure-support-request](https://docs.microsoft.com/en-us/azure/azure-supportability/how-to-create-azure-support-request)
+For more information on creating Azure support requests, including any updates to the process, refer to [Create an Azure support request](https://docs.microsoft.com/en-au/azure/azure-supportability/how-to-create-azure-support-request).

 ### Australian Cyber Security Centre